bterrific2008/Decoupled-Smoothing-in-Probabilistic-Soft-Logic/README.md

 1. PSL models:

-To reproduce the results, run `run_method.sh` or `run_all.sh`.
+To reproduce the results, run `run_all.sh`.
 Make sure that permissions are set so you can run these scripts:
 ```
 chmod +x run_method.sh
 chmod +x run_all.sh